 An insider’s guide to the best events and things to do during September in the Lake District.

-For most people, the arrival of September brings a sigh of relief.
+For most people, the arrival of September brings with it a sigh of relief.
 It’s the month that children go back to school.
 There’s less traffic jams on the roads.
 The magical season of autumn is nearing.
 And did you know that September is the only month with the same number of letters in its name as the number of the month?
-Now, that’s a calming fact if I’ve ever heard one.
+Now, that’s a calming fact if we’ve ever heard one.

 But for The Trout staff, the harvest month brings with it a lot of excitement.